-So after last week’s discussion on knowledge and respecting other cultures and ways of thinking, I thought I’d go for something a little more juvenile this week- poo!
-Now, most people can see the enjoyment in watching ducklings quacking away on a lake or bear cubs rolling around play fighting in the grass, or even finding rare and beautiful flowers when out for a country walk, but I’ve found over time that expressing genuine excitement over finding animal excrement tends to get me some strange looks from people… I don’t blame them, it’s not the classiest of things to get excited about, but poo does tell you a lot about the animal to whom it belongs.
+After last week’s discussion on knowledge and respecting other cultures and ways of thinking, I thought I’d go for something a little more juvenile this week- poo!
+Now, most people can see the enjoyment in watching ducklings quacking away on a lake, or bear cubs rolling around play-fighting in the grass, or even finding rare and beautiful flowers when out for a country walk, but I’ve found over time that expressing genuine excitement over finding animal excrement tends to get some strange looks from people… I don’t blame them, it’s not the classiest of things to get excited about, but poo does tell you a lot about the animal to whom it belongs.
 This week I want to convince you that I’m not crazy, and explain why animal poo can be exciting and helpful for understanding animals themselves!

 Fine you strange person, why is poo so interesting?

-Apart from students, who tend to live off noodles and bread, humans have an extremely diverse diet.
+Humans have an extremely diverse diet.
 This means that our body is constantly digesting different types of things which pass through our system in different ways and, well, without going in to too much detail, that’s why the end result can vary quite a bit.
-Animals in the wild however tend to eat the same kind of thing, maybe with a bit of variation in the seasons depending on what is around, so their poo generally always looks the same.
-As each species has a slightly different diet and are different in size (think elephant vs. bumblebee bat whose poo is almost microscopic), you can tell whose poo it is from how it looks.
+Animals in the wild however tend to eat a pretty consistent diet, maybe with a bit of variation in the seasons depending on what is around, so their poo generally looks the same.
+As each species has a slightly different diet and are different in size (think elephant vs. bumblebee bat, whose poo is almost microscopic), you can link the animal to the poo based on how it looks.

 Being able to track a species down by its faeces is super valuable.
 When wildlife film crews set out to film really rare species, like the Amir tiger in Russia, it can take months of sitting and waiting until the tiger strolls by, just for the crews to get a few quick shots of it.
 You’d hate to be spending those months accidentally waiting in the wrong place, so finding some tiger poo is a really good sign that the animal is around.